adriaanjacobs/llvm-getting-started/README.md

 I expect that this code can even build against LLVM 12, which is available from the default Ubuntu 20.04 repositories and thus does not require you to download any additional LLVM release at all.
 I haven't tested this yet, though.

 ## To build
 You will likely have to download an official LLVM release from their GitHub.
-By default, this project uses LLVM 13, so for Ubuntu 20.04, you can grab that [here](https://github.com/llvm/llvm-project/releases/download/llvmorg-13.0.0/clang+llvm-13.0.0-x86_64-linux-gnu-ubuntu-20.04.tar.xz)
+By default, this project uses LLVM 15, so for Ubuntu 20.04, you can grab that from [LLVM's apt repositories](apt.llvm.org)

 Then, simply set the LLVM_DIR cmake variable to the location of the installed LLVM's cmake/llvm folder (containing LLVMConfig.cmake) and you're good to go.
 Run the below common command from the (empty) folder where you wish to build this project:
 ```
-cmake <path/to/llvm-getting-started> -DLLVM_DIR=<path/to/llvm-13.0.0>/lib/cmake/llvm/
+cmake <path/to/llvm-getting-started> -DLLVM_DIR=<path/to/llvm-15>/lib/cmake/llvm/
 ```

 ## To run